-DENTSPLY SIRONA INC. Annual Stockholders' Meeting May 25, 2016 11:00 AM This proxy is solicited by the Board of Directors
+DENTSPLY SIRONA INC. Annual Stockholders' Meeting May 24, 2017 11:00 AM This proxy is solicited by the Board of Directors

-The undersigned stockholder of DENTSPLY SIRONA Inc. (the "Company") hereby appoints Jonathan Friedman as the attorney and proxy of the undersigned, with full power of substitution, to vote all shares of Common Stock, par value \$.01 per share, of the Company which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders of the Company, to be held at the Company's Global Headquarters, 221 West Philadelphia St., York, Pennsylvania, Suite 60W, on Wednesday, May 25, 2016, commencing at 11:00 a.m., local time, and at any adjournment or postponement thereof, as indicated on the reverse side.
-This proxy also provides voting instructions for shares held by T. Rowe Price Retirement Plan Services, Inc., the trustee for the DENTSPLY International Inc. Employee Stock Ownership Plan (the "ESOP") and/or DENTSPLY International Inc. 401(k) Savings Plan (the "401(k)").
+The undersigned stockholder of DENTSPLY SIRONA Inc. (the "Company") hereby appoints Jonathan Friedman as the attorney and proxy of the undersigned, with full power of substitution, to vote all shares of Common Stock, par value \$.01 per share, of the Company which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders of the Company, to be held at the Company's Global Headquarters, 221 West Philadelphia St., York, Pennsylvania, on Wednesday, May 24, 2017, commencing at 11:00 a.m., local time, and at any adjournment or postponement thereof, as indicated on the reverse side.
+This proxy also provides voting instructions for shares held by T. Rowe Price Retirement Plan Services, Inc., the trustee for the DENTSPLY SIRONA Inc. 401(k) Savings and Employee Stock Ownership Plan.
 I hereby instruct you to (a) vote the shares of Common Stock, par value \$.01 per share ("Common Stock") of DENTSPLY SIRONA Inc. (the "Company") allocated to the ESOP and/or 401(k) account in accordance with the directions on the reverse side and (b) to grant a proxy to the proxy nominated by the Company's Board of Directors authorizing him to vote in his discretion upon such other matters as may properly come before the meeting.

 This proxy/voting instruction card is solicited pursuant to a separate Notice of Annual Meeting and Proxy Statement, receipt of which is hereby acknowledged.
 This card should be voted by mail, Internet or telephone, in time to reach the Company's proxy tabulator, Broadridge Financial Solutions, by 11:59 p.m.
-Eastern Time on Tuesday, May 24, 2016 for all registered shares to be voted, and by 5:00 p.m.
-Eastern Time on Friday, May 20, 2016, for the Trustee to vote the Plan shares.
+Eastern Time on Tuesday, May 23, 2017 for all registered shares to be voted, and by 5:00 p.m.
+Eastern Time on Friday, May 19, 2017, for the Trustee to vote the Plan shares.
 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.